paolofinelli/ntg-2015-srg-team/README.md

 The theoretical physics aim of the project is to solve SRG differential flow equation for evolution of spin-independent two-body interactions in one dimention.
 See more at `formalism/srg_1d.pdf`.

+## COPYRIGHT NOTICE

+All the documents, source codes, and data are the property of the Ohio University and could be distributed only under the terms of the Ohio University's policies.